-By October 2017 the big news had broken, two colliding neutron stars had been detected and this became the subject of Igor’s public lecture.
+By October 2017 the astronomical news had broken, two colliding neutron stars had been detected and this became the subject of Igor’s public lecture.
 Igor was exceptional – he explained things very clearly.
-The first draft of our animation was screened at the end with an Introduction from Igor.
-It looked great on a large screen but there was still work to be done, a whole sequence needed to be added and a lot of tweaking and refining.
+The first draft of our animation was screened at the end with an introduction from Igor.
+It looked great on a large screen but there was still work on it to do, a whole sequence needed to be added and a lot of tweaking and refining.
 We were pretty pleased though and inspired to complete our vision.
 Jeff Cooke also showed it during his talk for the Mt.
 Burnett Observatory and has also offered to show the finished product at his public lecture in 2018.
 Thanks captain.

-Since the project began I had been reading widely about stars, telescopes, quantum physics, light behaviour and spectroscopy, and I wanted to see some related aparatus and how the specturm is captured.
-Chris Fluke organised a visit to the Optics Lab In December for James and I where we met Jeff Davis who demonstrated how the specturm can be viewed using various instruments.
-Unfortunately, Carolyn was away so I took some photos.
+Since the project began I had been reading widely about stars, telescopes, quantum physics, light behaviour and spectroscopy, and I wanted to see some related apparatus.
+Chris Fluke organised a visit to the Optics Lab In December for James and I where we met Jeff Davis who demonstrated how the spectrum can be viewed using various instruments.

 TALKING ART at the DIRECTOR'S LUNCH

-Each Monday in the large staffroom on campus at CAS the staff and students get together for pizza, announcements, and a talk.
-Carolyn and I gave a talk in December 2017 to these fifty or so people to introduce ourselves, our art and the upcoming exhibition using a powerpoint presentation I had put together as a reference.
-One purpose for this talk was to see if anyone would be interested in participating in art workshops.
-Carolyn is excellent at whipping up enthusiasm and we had a few takers.
+Each Monday in the lunch room on campus at CAS the staff and students get together for pizza, announcements, and a talk.
+Carolyn and I gave a talk in December 2017 to these fifty or so people introducing ourselves, our art and the upcoming exhibition using a powerpoint presentation I had put together as a reference.
+One of our objectives for the talk was to see if anyone would be interested in participating in art workshops to be lead by Carolyn and myself.
+We had some takers.

 Workshopping, the Astro Lab and Seeing Stars Again

 Chris Fluke had mentioned that some students and staff are also creative.
-We discussed the idea of somehow including intersted people in the up-coming event.
-I felt art workshops would be interesting to explore with sciency people and perhsps their work, could, perhaps, be exhibited in the show too.
+We discussed the idea of somehow including intersted people in the up-coming exhibition.
+I felt art workshops would be interesting to explore with science minded people and perhaps their work could be exhibited in the show too.

 My painting workshops aimed to produce images of explosions (such as supernovae), with the idea of displaying them in the gallery – a wall of explosions perhaps.
-I was also secretly hoping to unlock some creative doors within scientific types who had not explored art.
-Two students, Pipet, (researching galaxy formations) and Sarah, (researching star halos), came along and, putting paint to paper, off we went.
+I was also secretly hoping to unlock some creative doors within scientific types who had not explored art previously.
+A few students came along and, putting paint to paper, off we went.
 I showed them a few basic effects with water and ink etc. and at the end we had several arterly outcomes that showed promise.
-Over the weeks various people came for painting activities including the Director, Karl Glazebrook and his daughters.
+Over the weeks more people came for painting activities and there began a two way engagement of art and science.

 Fast Radio Burst talk at Mt Burnett.
 I went to Mt Burnett Observatory one evening in December 2017 to hear a talk about fast radio bursts.
 Just as well I did!
 Dr Chris Flynn from Swinburne was giving the presentation.
 Afterwards, I met Chris and looked through a VR gizmo he had which showed planets and the sun.
 I was, of course, amazed and we got talking.
 I told him about the exhibition and he offered to show me some more ‘toys’ at the lab on campus.

 This was mind blowing stuff.
-I organised a visit, with James and Carolyn, to the lab in early February.
+I organised a visit, with James and Carolyn, to the lab in early February 2018.
 It was incredible!
-We looked through the mobile headset which takes the viwer oround the solar system but what blew our eyes nearly off was the VR tour, via much bigger headset, which showed 3D imagery of cosmic animations and effects.
-It’s hard to describe but it felt like walking in space: looking up, down and around, walking toward celestial bodies and seeing the most amazing eye popping light shows.
+We looked through the mobile headset which takes the viewer around the solar system but what blew our eyes nearly off was the VR tour, via a much bigger headset, which showed 3D imagery of cosmic animations and effects.
+It’s hard to describe but it felt like walking in space: looking up, down and around, walking toward celestial bodies and seeing the most startling and captivating light shows.
 This was inspiring stuff and I wanted to have something like this in the show so asked if it could be included.
-Thank you Chris Flynn and the team , Jacqui, Carl and Mark who accommodated a fantasitc intereactive activity including their VR experience, during the opening of the exhibition the following year.
+Thank you Chris Flynn and the team , Jacqui, Carl and Mark who accommodated a fantastic interactive activity including their VR experience, during the opening of the exhibition..

 MORE STAR SEARCHING

-In February there was another observation run scheduled for four nights commencing, this time, at around 9pm and finishing at around 4am.
+In February there was another observation run scheduled for four nights commencing, this time, at around 9pm and finishing at about 4am.
 I attended two nights for 2-3 hours each; it was a buzz as usual and I met new people and old ones too.
 It was great to see Stuart Ryder again who explained many more things.
-More candidates appeared - can't get enough of them - and there is a new 'yellow' colour nominated for DWF (below shot on the right).
+More candidates appeared - can't get enough of them.
 Also, there was a strong asteroid presence where particular people were delegated to that search.
 Molluskular magnificience -The Crab Nebula - looked great on screen too (below middle shot on the right).